-- Site establishment including installation of site sheds and site amenities, noise barriers and protective hoardings surrounding the construction sites - Site clearing as approved in the EIS (excluding SOP which will be cleared as part of the CTP) - Earthworks, including excavation and piling - Realignment of Duck Creek and A'Becketts Creek, Clyde (to be partly enclosed in proposed culverts and remainder to be retained as a naturalised channel) - Temporary road and intersection modification / site access - Minor utility works and connections - Tunnelling: - Ventilation passages excavation - Cross passage excavation - Tunnel decline/shaft excavation - Tunnel supporting activities: - Spoil handling (including on-site truck movements) - Construction of acoustic sheds and other mitigation measures.
+- Site establishment including installation of site sheds and site amenities, noise barriers and protective hoardings surrounding the construction sites - Site clearing as approved in the EIS (excluding SOP which will be cleared as part of the CTP) - Earthworks, including excavation and piling. - Realignment of Duck Creek and A'Becketts Creek, Clyde (to be partly enclosed in proposed culverts and remainder to be retained as a naturalised channel) - Temporary road and intersection modification / site access - Minor utility works and connections - Tunnelling: - Ventilation passages excavation - Cross passage excavation - Tunnel decline/shaft excavation. - TBM activities including retrieval and re-launching, as well as: - Spoil handling (including on-site truck movements)